 Mum of four, Nichol Ng, shares her ‘workaholic’ schedule, how she gets up at 5:45am to make Bentos for her kids, and only eats one meal a day.
 Plus hear about what she’s doing to educate Singaporeans on minimising food waste

 Food waste is a big deal to Nichol Ng.
 After all, her family has been in the food distributions sector for almost eight decades, and she knows how easily things can go to waste.
-Read on to learn more about why she established Food Bank Singapore, how she’s balancing work and home life and why even her youngest tot gets weekly chiropractic care with the whole fam!
+Read on to learn more about why she established Food Bank Singapore (a charity where you and your kids can volunteer at), how she’s balancing work and home life and why even her youngest tot gets weekly chiropractic care with the whole fam!

 Tell us all about yourself and your family!